Xirider/finetune-gpt2xl/README.md

 gcloud compute ssh YOURSDKACCOUNT@gpuserver --zone=us-central1-a
 ```

 Don't forget to shut down the server once your done, otherwise you will keep getting billed for it.
+This can be done [here](https://console.cloud.google.com/compute/instance).

-The next time you can restart the server from the web ui [here](https://console.cloud.google.com/compute/instance).
+The next time you can restart the server from the same web ui [here](https://console.cloud.google.com/compute/instance).

 ## 2. Download script and install libraries